How does business energy pricing work?

 Pricing is based on your business size and electricity consumption.
 It may be calculated on a fixed or a variable rate tariff.

-If you have a half-hourly meter, we'll give you a tailored price based on when and how you use electricity.
+If you have a quarter-hourly meter, we'll give you a tailored price based on when and how you use electricity.

 Compare types of business electricity and gas contracts